nkamuo/notification-tracker-bundle/docs/API_FILTERS.md

 # Custom API Platform Filters

+> **⚠️ EXPERIMENTAL FEATURES** - These filters are in active development and may change without notice.
+Do not use in production.

 This document describes the custom API Platform filters implemented for the Notification Tracker Bundle.

+## ⚠️ Important Notice

+**These filters are experimental and should not be used in production:**

+- 🧪 **Experimental Status**: APIs may change without deprecation warnings
+- 🚧 **Under Development**: Features may not work as expected
+- 📝 **Subject to Change**: Parameter names and behavior may be modified
+- 🔬 **Testing Only**: Use only in development/testing environments

 ## NotInFilter